Ryan Smith (rugby union, born 1996): 2025

 The Reds played their first match of the 2025 season after a bye in Round 1, defeating Moana 56–36 at home.
 Smith scored his eighth professional try in the match and dedicated it to his firstborn with a post-try celebration, facing the crowd and cradling his arms.

 On 29 March, Smith captained the Reds for the first time in a Super Rugby match.
 He led the team to a 28–24 victory over the Force in the absence of Wallabies trio Harry Wilson (rested), Fraser McReight (rested), and Liam Wright (injured).
 Usual co-captain Tate McDermott returned via the bench and scored the decisive try, securing top spot on the Super Rugby ladder for the first time in 13 years.

-Smith made his final ANZAC round appearance for the Reds on 25 April, coming off the bench in a 35–21 victory against the Blues—Queensland’s first ANZAC Day match since 1998.
+Smith made his final ANZAC Round appearance for the Reds on 25 April, coming off the bench in a 35–21 victory against the Blues—Queensland’s first ANZAC Day match since 1998.
 It was the first time in his professional career that he wore the No. 20 jersey.
 The game marked the introduction of the Sellars Dixon Medal, which was awarded to the Player of the Match Tom Lynagh.

 Smith played every minute of his final Super Rugby home match on 31 May.
-He assisted the second try of Lachie Anderson’s record breaking four-try first-half haul.
+He assisted the second try of Lachie Anderson’s record-breaking four-try first-half haul.
 With the last play of the game, Smith kicked the first conversion of his professional career.

 Smith’s final Super Rugby match was a 32–12 quarter-final loss to the Crusaders.
 He contributed to the Reds’ opening score by winning the line-out that set up a rolling maul try.

-On July 3, Smith made his 76th and final appearance for the Reds in a match against the British & Irish Lions during their 2025 Australia tour.
-He came off the bench as the Reds were defeated 12–52 in front of a crowd of 46,435.
-Man of the match honours went to Jac Morgan — captain of Smith’s next club, Ospreys — whom he described after the match as “world-class.”
+On 3 July, Smith made his 76th and final appearance for the Reds in a match against the British & Irish Lions during their 2025 Australia tour.
+He came off the bench as the Reds lost 52–12 in front of a crowd of 46,435.
+Man of the match honours went to Jac Morgan, captain of Smith’s next club, Ospreys.
+In a post-match press conference, Smith described Morgan as “world-class.”